learning-zone/Testing-React-with-Jest-and-Enzyme/README.md

-# Testing React using Jest and Enzyme
+# Testing React with Jest and Enzyme

 <img src="assets/test-react.png" alt="Testing React using Jest and Enzyme" width="800px" />